How to setup and manage your Stripe account

 In subscription commerce, churn reveals the percentage of people who stop being customers, whether by unsubscribing or canceling their product.

-#8 Make sure you understand Stripe's policies
+#8 Ensure you understand Stripe's policies